 Free from gluten, dairy, and refined sugar.

-- 1 c. bubbly sourdough starter (use the gluten-free one here or try the grain-free quinoa one here)
+- 1 cup bubbly sourdough starter (use this gluten-free one or try this grain-free quinoa one)

 - 4 eggs

-- 1 1/2 t. baking powder (learn to make your own here)
+- 1 1/2 teaspoons baking powder (learn to make your own)

-- 1 t. vanilla (learn to make your own here)
+- 1 teaspoon vanilla (learn to make your own)

 In a large, non-reactive bowl (such as glass, ceramic, or stainless steel) combine sourdough starter, water, and almond flour.
 Let stand overnight, or for about 7 hours.